mcosta21/infra-devops-aws/README.md

 # Infrastructure as a code - AWS

-This project implements a infrastructure using Terraform, Ansible, Docker, ans Jenkins, and it provides all resources into AWS Cloud.
+This project implements a infrastructure using Terraform, Ansible, Docker, and Jenkins, and it provides all resources into AWS Cloud.

 ![Infrastructure Schema AWS](https://github.com/mcosta21/infra-devops-aws/blob/main/.github/infra-schema-aws.png)